como-gestionar-grupos-de-usuarios-en-raspberry-pi

 How to Manage User Groups on Raspberry Pi

-User groups make it easier to configure permissions in systems with a large number of users, where controlling permissions individually would be impractical.
-Keep in mind that Unix-based systems and their applications are designed for multi-user systems (even hundreds or thousands).
+User groups make it easier to configure permissions in systems with multiple users or services, where controlling permissions individually would be impractical.
+Keep in mind that Unix-based systems are designed for multi-user environments.

-All the commands in this post refer to user control.
-Therefore, to use them, we must be logged in as the Super User or use the ‘sudo’ command as we saw in this post.
+All the commands in this article refer to user management.
+Therefore, to use them, we must be logged in as Super User or use the sudo command.

 Why User Groups?